rassamyjs/rassamyjs-dashboard.io/_posts/2020-10-20-build-project-2.md

 ---
 ---

+## Into

+I'll be building a model for booking cancelations for guest at a hotel.
+Comparing the models with date and random splits and comparing those model with a model that features Covid.

 ## Leaky data

 First I looked at some featuress that may give the result of staying in the hotel to prevent data leaks.